stac-extensions/sar/README.md

 ### Beam Object

-The beam object is used to describe the swath of the SAR acquisition.
+The beam object is used to describe the subswaths of a SAR acquisition.
 According to the instrument mode defined in `sar:instrument_mode`, the `sar:swath` is composed of one or more beams.

 | Field Name     | Type                  | Description                                                                            |